Tyler Stephenson Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in the league.
+- The Blue Jays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays have the top team ERA across all MLB pitching staffs (3.73).
+- The Blue Jays have the first-ranked team ERA across all league pitching staffs (3.71).

-- Berrios goes for his 10th victory when he makes the start for the Blue Jays, his 25th of the season.
-He is 9-8 with a 3.53 ERA and 132 strikeouts in 140 1/3 innings pitched.
+- Blue Jays pitchers combine to surrender 148 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- The right-hander's most recent time out was on Friday against the Chicago Cubs, when he went 4 1/3 innings, surrendering four earned runs while allowing nine hits.
+- His most recent time out was on Saturday against the Chicago Cubs, when the righty tossed six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.